1922–23 NHL season: Regular season

+in exchange for Joe Malone, now in the twilight of his great career.

 On January 31, 1923, the Montreal Canadiens and Hamilton Tigers played the first penalty-free game in NHL history, a 5–4 Montreal victory.

 On February 14, 1923, CFCA, the radio station of the Toronto Daily Star, broadcast the third period of the Senators-St. Patricks game in Toronto.
 This was the first radio broadcast of an NHL game.
 The broadcaster has not been identified, but it may have been Norman Albert who broadcast the Midland-North Toronto game February 8 from the Toronto Arena.

 On February 17, 1923, Cy Denneny of Ottawa scored his 143rd goal, surpassing Joe Malone as the all-time goal-scoring leader as the Ottawa Senators shut out the Montreal Canadiens 2–0.

 Standings

 Playoffs

 This was the second year in which the Stanley Cup playoffs involved three leagues.
 The previous year saw all three second place teams win their respective leagues.
 This year, it was all the first place teams.
-The NHL total goals playoffs for the O'Brien Cup were won by the Ottawa Senators 3 goals to 2, despite the dirty play of several Montreal Canadiens players.
+The NHL total goals playoffs for the O'Brien Cup were won by the Ottawa Senators 3 goals to 2.
 The Pacific Coast Hockey Association abandoned its seven-man hockey in favour of the six-man rules used in the NHL and the Western Canada Hockey League.
 This allowed the PCHA and the WCHL to play interleague games.
 Despite playing interleague games, the two separate leagues kept their own standings.
 The newly renamed Vancouver Maroons won the PCHA championship and the Edmonton Eskimos won the WCHL championship.

 NHL Championship

+In the O'Brien Trophy playoffs, the first-place Ottawa Senators, played off against the second-place Montreal Canadiens in a two-game total-goals series.